cartesi/docs/docs/machine/intro.md

 * Cartesi Machines are *transparent* &mdash; They expose their entire state for external inspection.

 From the point of view of the blockchain, the disputes require only a tiny fraction of the amount of computation performed by the Cartesi Machine.
-This creates a Panopticon effect that discourages the posting of incorrect results, increasing the efficiency of the platform.
+Dispute resolution thus becomes an ordinary task and dishonest parties are generally expected to be exposed, which discourages the posting of incorrect results and further increases the efficiency of the platform.

 Cartesi Machines allow DApps to take advantage of vastly increased computing capabilities off-chain, while enjoying the same security guarantees offered by code that runs natively as smart contracts.
 This is what Cartesi means by scalability.